 Microsoft in 2010 signed a three-year deal with Infosys Technologies to manage significant parts of its worldwide internal IT operations.
 The agreement included specific services such as technical assistance, management of databases, software applications, and devices.
 The agreement covered over 450 locations through 104 countries.

 Located in Bangalore, India, Infosys had already partnered with Microsoft in certain areas but this particular deal further extended that relationship.
 Infosys also partnered with Unisys Corporation in Pennsylvania to provide service-desk and desk-side technical support to Microsoft employees.
-This deal saw Infosys enhancing their capabilities to help other customers leverage Microsoft innovations and adopt new technologies.
-Clients get technical support via live chat support services and Email support services.
+This deal saw Infosys enhancing its capabilities to help other customers leverage Microsoft innovations and adopt new technologies.

 Reasons why India has become the ultimate offshoring destination for big companies